 As Zeebe processes jobs and processes, or performs internal maintenance (e.g. raft failover), it generates an ordered stream of records.

-Exporters are not available in Camunda Cloud Software-as-a-Service (SaaS).
+Exporters are not available in Camunda Platform 8 Software-as-a-Service (SaaS).

-While the clients provide no way to inspect this stream directly, Zeebe can load and configure user code that can process each and every one of those records in the form of an exporter.
+While the clients provide no way to inspect this stream directly, Zeebe can load and configure user code that can process each record in the form of an exporter.

 An exporter provides a single entry point to process every record written on a stream.